Submitting Data to ALCDEF

 The Asteroid Lightcurve Data Exchange Format (ALCDEF) was introduced at the 2010 Division of Planetary Sciences meeting.
 The idea is to standardize minimum data requirements and format so that exchanging data sets among researchers is as simple as possible.

-Click here to download the ALCDEF standards document.
+Click here to download the ALCDEF and S-ALCDEF standards document.

 Save the Lightcurves!